younanzhao/younanzhao.github.io/README.md

 Figure 4 and 5 show the global reconstructions of PSD BV and slope.
 The reconstruction method is able to capture most of the variability of the UVP5 observations, and robustly reproduce the gridded measurements, with global average values of 0.34 ppm for BV (r2 = 0.99) and 3.8 for slope (r2 = 0.97) when considering the entire data set.

 The reconstructions of the PSD for the time frame 2008 to 2020, reveal high BV in productive regions such as high latitudes, coastal waters, and upwelling systems, and low BV in the oligotrophic subtropical gyres.
-PSD slopes show a nearly opposite pattern, with smaller slopes (i.e., “flatter” PSD) in more productive regions, and larger slopes in oligotrophic waters.
+PSD slopes show a nearly opposite pattern, with smaller slopes in more productive regions, and larger slopes in oligotrophic waters.

 ## Discussion